Tinkoff/checkinx-utils/README.md

 I’m going to publish checkinx in maven repository.
 Until I’ve done it use jitpack to get artifacts from github.

-Firstly, modify your build.gradle:

-Firstly, add new repository
+Firstly, modify your build.gradle and add new repository
 ```groovy
 repositories {
   // ...